| Submit your Paper Now

 For further information about this conference, or about other workshops and activities, please visit our linked-in site (http://www.linkedin.com/groups?gid=4092104&trk=hb_side_g) or our Strategy-as-Practice forum (http://www.sap-in.org).

-We are looking forward to your submission and to our discussions in Belfast!
+We are looking forward to your submission and to our discussions in Portsmouth!

 24. Sustainable and Responsible Business

-The last 20 years have seen a dramatic rise in interest in the social and environmental aspects of business activity.
-Initiatives by companies, governments and NGO's have all been the focus of researchers studying a range of business activities.
-Recent scientific reports relating commercial activity to climate change and global warming have served to keep the topic high on the agenda of policy makers and industry leaders alike.
-Equally, global corporate activity is blamed for exploitation in the developing world.
-This provides a rich area of research for those of us keen to see social and environmental responsibility as a meaningful concept, rather than merely a public relations exercise.
-Moreover, in raising and debating these issues, it is also important to continually revisit and re-examine challenging questions regarding the fundamental and conceptual meanings and implications surrounding the very terms sustainable and responsible in relations to organizations and management.
+The last 10 years have seen a dramatic rise in the quality of research papers in the area of sustainable and responsible business, with many top journals now regularly publishing articles examining a wide range of topics from this field of study.
+Companies, governments and NGO's have all been the focus of researchers studying a range of management and business activities.
+The most recent IPCC report unequivocally linking commercial activity to global warming serves to keep the topic high on the agenda of policy makers and industry leaders alike.
+Equally, global corporate activity is implicated in exploitation, inequality and poverty in the developing world.
+This provides a rich area of research for those of us keen to see social and environmental responsibility as an imperative, rather than merely a public relations exercise.
+Moreover, in raising and debating these issues, it is also important to continually revisit and re-examine challenging questions regarding the fundamental and conceptual meanings and implications surrounding the very terms ‘sustainable’ and ‘responsible’ in relations to organizations and management.

-This track seeks high quality papers covering the areas of accountability, responsibility and sustainability in business affairs.
+This track seeks high quality papers covering the areas of accountability, responsibility and sustainability in organisations.
 Both empirical and theoretical papers are welcome, either in full or developmental form, and may cover, but are not restricted to, the following areas of interest:

 - The positive and negative impacts of business on society and the environment

-- The role of notions of individual and collective choice, action and resistance in the face of competing issues
+- Notions of individual and collective choice, action and resistance in the face of competing issues

-- Reconceptualisations and recontextualisations of sustainable and responsible organization and management.
+- Reconceptualisations and recontextualisations of sustainable and responsible organisation and management.

-- Critique of businesses performance on social, economic, ethical and environmental measures
+- Critical studies of businesses performance on social, economic, ethical and environmental measures

 - Regulation, standardisation, and legislation for non-economic performance